nemo-ufes/tptp-editor-eclipse-plugin/README.md

 When you save a `.p` file, teep will generate several output files under `src-gen` (`.clif`, `.tex`, `.html`, `.txt`).

+Example in CLIF:
 ![Example .clif file](./screenshots/clif.png)
+Example in LaTeX:
 ![Example .tex file](./screenshots/latex-eqnarray.png)
+Example in HTML with MathML:
 ![Example .html file](./screenshots/html.png)
+Example in plain-text ASCII:
 ![Example .txt file](./screenshots/plain-text-ascii.png)

 Once you are ready, use theorem provers at [System on TPTP](http://www.tptp.org/cgi-bin/SystemOnTPTP).
 (Hint: only one conjecture at a time is admitted by the system, comment all conjectures not under scrutiny with `%`.)